SYGong/sygong.github.io/_posts/2018-11-30-multiply-strings.md

 ## Variants

 ### `return str(int(num1) * int(num2))`
-You must not use `int` or `eval`, but LeetCode will not prevent you get following results
+Use `int` or `eval` is cheating, but LeetCode will not prevent you get following results

 |---------------------+--------------+-----------|
 | Solution            | Runtime (ms) | Beat %    |